Chronology of WW2 in Japan ~ Rikidozan, Baba and Inoki, the experience of everyday life and how the war shaped them, and Puroresu (1938 - 1952)

 February: Rikidozan loses his adopted mother, who died of a lack of medicine.
 His fellow sumo wrestler (and later tag partner), Azumafuji, loses his mother and brother in the bombing.

-20th February: Kanji "Antonio" Inoki is born in Yokohama, Kanagawa.
+February 20th: Kanji "Antonio" Inoki is born in Yokohama, Kanagawa.
 The family are involved in coal wholesale.

 April 18th: Isoroku Yamamoto, commander in chief of the Imperial Japanese Navy, dies after his plane is attacked by American aircraft, and crashes into Bougainville Island, Papua New Guinea.
 He had been making a tour to inspect the navy to boost morale after the Battle of Guadalcanal, (which Baba's brother had been killed in).
-His death was a blow to the morale of the Japanese miliary.
+His death was a blow to the morale of the Japanese military.
 The radio announcers who broke the news were in tears, as were the Japanese public.
 He was cremated with half of his ashes being buried in Tokyo, and the other half in Nagaoka City, Niigata, which was about half an hour away (in modern day terms that is) from Baba's hometown.

 May: The serialization of novels stopped in newspapers due to the space needed for war news.